Health

 - Shortness of breath, wheezing or trouble breathing

-- Anaphylaxis.
-This life-threatening reaction sends your body into shock.
-It can cause trouble with breathing, a sudden drop in blood pressure and other symptoms.
+Anaphylaxis, which is a life-threatening reaction that sends your body into shock.
+It can cause trouble with breathing, a sudden drop in blood pressure, loss of consciousness and other symptoms.
 Call 911 right away if you have signs of anaphylaxis.

-Food allergy symptoms can change over time.
-You could experience only a minor food skin allergy symptom like a rash, hives or itchy throat the first time you eat a food but then later experience a more severe reaction the next time you eat or come in contact with the same food.
-This makes it important to read labels and strictly avoid any food item that you’re allergic to, regardless of how mild or severe a past reaction was.
+The symptoms of an allergic reaction can differ each time.
+You could experience only a minor food skin allergy symptom like a rash, hives or itchy throat the first time you eat a food but then later, you may experience a more severe reaction the next time you eat or come in contact with the same food.
+This makes it important to read labels and strictly avoid any food item that you’re allergic to regardless of how mild or severe a past reaction was.

-Food allergy symptoms can also begin at any time.
-You could suddenly start experiencing an allergic reaction to a food that never caused you trouble before.
+While most food allergies start in childhood, it’s possible to develop them as an adult.
+You could suddenly have an allergic reaction to a food that never caused you trouble before.
 However, this isn’t common.

 Some food allergies may go away on their own.
 This is most common when the allergies start during childhood.
 It’s less common for people to outgrow allergies to tree nuts, peanuts, fish and shellfish.
 These types of allergies are more likely to last a lifetime.